Chapter 1: Dreams Do Come True

 "Yeah," Kaylan giggled, while bouncing up and down.
 "If you don't hurry up, there won't be any more food left!"

 "Okay, Okay, I'll be right out," he told them as he wiped the drool off his mouth.

-Kuekuatsu got out of his manufactured green bed, stretched out his muscles for a moment, to shake off whatever drowsiness that remained, and then followed them out of the cave.
-Before he reached the entrance of the cavern, he stopped for a second, only to realize that he was wearing the same pair of clothing as in his dream, which was odd, because he never could recall what he wore in a dream, assuming that he wore anything at all.
+Kuekuatsu removed himself from his bed of grass, and stretched out his muscles for a moment, to shake off whatever drowsiness that remained, and then followed them out of the cave.
+Before he reached the entrance of the cavern, he stopped for a second, only to realize that he was wearing the same pair of clothing as he did in his dream, which seemed odd to him, because he never could recall what he wore in a dream, assuming that he wore anything at all.
 The discovery made his dream even more intriguing, but in spite of that, he quickly lost interest after the scent of food called out to him again, beckoning the young wolf to come closer, and follow the delicious aroma.

 "Eh, I'll think about it later" he muttered to himself with a shrug.

-After exiting the cave, he expected to see both of his parents to be standing in front of a campfire, roasting another batch of fresh meat on top of it; however Kuekuatsu only saw his mother standing in front of the fire, waving at him and his siblings to come hither.
+After exiting the cave, he expected to see both of his parents to be standing in front of a campfire, roasting another batch of fresh meat on top of it; however, Kuekuatsu only saw his mother standing in front of the fire, waving at him and his siblings to come hither.
 Her dark brown hair rippled down her nape, after cocking her head to the side.
-Her lips curled and furry ears twitched in delight, when she sampled a piece of the meat she had placed over the open fire.
-Her daughter—who was tall enough to reach her waist—hopped over and gave her a good morning hug.
+Her lips curled into a smile, and her furry ears twitched in delight, when she sampled a piece of the meat she had placed over the open fire.
+Her daughter—who was tall enough to reach her waist—hopped over and gave her a hug.